Felo-14/SyriaTel_Customer_Churn/README.md

 ## Data Understanding
-- The data we used for analysis are from:
+The data used for analysis is from:

-    **SyriaTel Customer Churn**: SyriaTel is a telecommunication company based in Syria, whose dataset of 20 features and 3,333 rows
+**SyriaTel Customer Churn**: SyriaTel is a telecommunication company based in Syria, whose dataset contains 20 features and 3,333 rows.

 ## Tech Stack
 - Python